foo-software/lighthouse-check/README.md

 ## Enforcing Minimum Scores

 You can use `validateStatus` to enforce minimum scores.
-This would be handy in a DevOps workflow for example.
+This could be handy in a DevOps workflow for example.

 ```javascript
 import { lighthouseCheck, validateStatus } from '@foo-software/lighthouse-check';